Khadijah1105/ticketing-system/README.md

    sudo apt update
    ```

 ## 3. Adds PHP repository

-- adds a new software source (repository) to Ubuntu
+- adds a new software source (repository) to Ubuntu.
+- unlocks more PHP versions for you to install via apt.

 ```bash
 sudo add-apt-repository ppa:ondrej/php
 ```

 ## 4. Install PHP and required extensions